mikeybkats/angela-duckworth-grit/Notes.md

   1. The Role Model: encounter a role model that demonstrates accomplishment on behalf of others
   1. The Revelation: A problem is discovered in the world that needs solving
   1. The Belief: That you can personally make a difference

+p167

+- _job crafting_ how can you craft your own job so it's more attuned with your core values.
+- find inspiration in a purposeful role model
+- imagine yourself in 15 years – what will be important to you then?

+# chapter 9

+## Hope

+p169

+- grit rests on the hope that we can shape tomorrow to be better through our own efforts

+p172

+- suffering you can't control is what leads you to hopelessness.
+See electric shock experiment on caged dogs (sounds horrible) p171-172

+p173

+- "suffering without control reliably produces symptoms of clinical depression"